mpe-framework/moral-physics-engine/README.md

 *The framework rests on three axioms that treat consciousness as ontologically prior to matter.
 From these, it attempts to derive—not accommodate—the fundamental structures of physics: matter, gravity, time, and causation.*

-*This is either completely delusional or genuinely profound.
-There's no middle ground.*
+*"This is either completely delusional or genuinely profound.
+There's no middle ground."*

 ---